1300 307 576 Call now Request a callback

 • Adult female flies, attempting to lay eggs on host animals, cause horses to flee and resist fly "attacks" (hovering, buzzing and striking), occasionally resulting in injury.
 Horses, mules, and donkeys are primary hosts.

 • Larvae live in the digestive tract, injuring the tongue, lips, stomach lining and intestine of the host animal.
 They apparently feed on the inflammatory products produced by the host in response to their presence.
-Infestations cause mechanical injuries and an infected ulcerous condition that progressively starves the host animal
+Infestations cause mechanical injuries and an infected ulcerous condition that progressively starves the host animal.

 Fly control services